ThePerfectStrangers/TechnicalDocumentation/Rider/Rider.md

 ### Entourage

 Each band member may have an additional person in their entourage (total 10 for the band; 5 members plus 5 in the entourage).
 This is typically a significant other or spouse.
-These people should allowed the same access as the band members and be exempt from being charged any admission or access fee to a venue.
+These people should be allowed the same access as the band members and be exempt from being charged any admission or access fee to a venue.

 ### Personnel for collecting entry fee